 It’s important to note that any figure in the fuel economy and environment section is an estimate based on a barrage of EPA tests that may not be achievable for some drivers.

-Manufacturing and Shipping Data
+7. Manufacturing and Shipping Data

 Additionally, the window sticker shows the dealership where the car was delivered initially, which may not match the selling dealership since dealers will often trade new cars between one another if they don’t have the car in stock that a customer wants.

-Parts Content Information
+8. Parts Content Information

-The last major item on car window stickers is a section entitled "Parts Content Information."
-This section tells potential buyers precisely how much of the car’s content comes from the U.S. It also lists the country of origin for most parts, if it isn’t the U.S.
+This section lets potential buyers know precisely how much of the car’s content comes from the United States.
+It also lists the country of origin for most parts, if it isn’t the U.S.